What Is a Bundle ID?

-PSPDFKit usually bases the license on such a Bundle ID, and for licensing this has to be an explicit ID, meaning an ID that is unique and does not contain a star (*) value.
+PSPDFKit bases your license on the bundle ID you provide.
+This has to be an explicit ID, meaning an ID that is unique and does not contain a star (*) value.

-Once a Bundle ID is registered in the PSPDFKit license portal, it can’t be changed anymore.
-Careful: IDs are case sensitive, so make sure you register the correct case variant.
+Once a bundle ID is registered in the PSPDFKit license portal, it can’t be changed.
+Please note that these IDs are case-sensitive, so make sure you register the correct case variant.

-See Finding an iOS App's Bundle Identifier article if you are unsure about the Bundle ID of your app.
+See our Finding the App Bundle ID guide article if you are unsure about the bundle ID of your app.

-For development and testing, you can request additional Bundle IDs from our license portal.
-Please ensure that you registered the actual Bundle ID beforehand, and that the beta/testing id is recognizable as such.
+For development and testing, you can request additional bundle IDs from our license portal.
+Please ensure that you have registered the actual bundle ID beforehand, and that the beta/testing ID is recognizable as such.

-We approve these IDs manually and will add them if they approximately match the above testing scheme.
-If you have a different scheme, please add a comment and we will consider these changes.
+We approve these IDs manually and will add them if they match the above scheme.
+If you have a different scheme, please let us know and we will consider your case.

-If you distribute your app in multiple enterprise app stores, it would be technically possible to use the same App ID in multiple stores.
+If you distribute your app in multiple enterprise app stores, it would technically be possible to use the same App ID across them.
 However, this loophole is closed by our license agreement.
 If you need to deploy your applications in multiple stores, please contact us so we can figure out a solution.

-App Extensions are a new feature in iOS 8, and these will need a separate Bundle ID.
-This will require an additional license, however we might be able to offer a discount if you explain your Extension use case. iOS 10 adds Notification Widgets which also require a separate license.
+App extensions are a new feature as of iOS 8, and these will need a separate bundle ID, which requires an additional license.
+However, we might be able to offer a discount if you explain your extension use case.
+Please note that iOS 10 adds notification widgets, which also require a separate license.